-Feeling homesick is an inevitable part of studying abroad.
-When you visit a new environment, you may feel overwhelmed and lonely.
+Feeling homesick or experiencing “culture shock” is an inevitable part of studying abroad.
+When you visit a new country, you may feel overwhelmed and lonely.
 It is important to remember that these feelings are normal and they will pass with time.

 While college students may feel homesick at times, leading to feelings of anxiety and mental distress, overcoming it can reveal the true rewards of being an international student.
 Embracing the journey offers countless opportunities for enjoyment and personal growth.

-It’s okay if you are missing home, but it’s important to stay positive and find ways to manage homesickness and enjoy the experience of being abroad.
+It’s okay if you are missing your home country, but it’s important to stay positive and find ways to manage homesickness and enjoy the experience of being abroad.

 In this article, we share some tips on how to manage homesickness while studying abroad.